NofarGizra/Migration-with-SQL-files/README.md

 **Lines 28-40** go through all the nodes we retrieved and for each node they create a record with the data we would like to export and then insert the record into our custom table.

 ####File: export.sh
 This file can be run in the Terminal using the ``bash`` command.
-What this file does is run the ``export.php`` file so that the needed data is exported into our custom DB tables, and then it exports the custom tables into an SQL file.
-So actually, it taken care of stages 2 and 3 (Stage 1 is taken care by Drupal's hook system).
+What this file does is run the ``export.php`` file so that the desired data is exported into our custom DB tables, and then it exports the custom tables into an SQL file.
+So actually, it takes care of stages 2 and 3 (Stage 1 is taken care of by Drupal's hook system).

 **Line 8** runs the code that exists in ``export.php``.

 **Line 11** creates a "dump" of the selected tables into an SQL file.
 Note that each custom table name must be specified in this line in order for the SQL file to include it.
-Here we only have the table ``exported_articles``, but know that if you want to export more than one table they must be separated with a comma and without any spaces between them, for example ``exported_articles,exported_news``.
+Here we only have the table ``exported_articles``, but know that if you want to export more than one table they must be comma-separated and without any spaces between them, for example ``exported_articles,exported_news``.

 After running ``export.sh``, a file named ``exported_data.sql`` will be created inside the module's directory.
 This file will include the custom tables with the exported data.